How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 | Sensitive | 1x weekly or less | 5–7 min | Remove before fully dry |

-For guidance on identifying your skin type, see our guide on turmeric products for different skin types.
+For help identifying your skin type, see turmeric products for different skin types or the Fitzpatrick skin types guide.

 Oily Skin: 2–3 Times Weekly